Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

-The Quality Assurance/Regulatory Affairs graduate program was created by Temple University’s School of Pharmacy to meet the educational needs of professionals in the highly regulated pharmaceutical industry.
+The graduate program in Regulatory Affairs and Quality Assurance was created and pioneered by Temple University’s School of Pharmacy to meet the educational needs of professionals in the highly regulated pharmaceutical industry.
 Its curriculum addresses the career requirements of entry, associate, and mid-level managers in the pharmaceutical and related industries by integrating the disciplines of pharmaceutical law and regulation, pharmaceutical sciences and technology, and quality assurance.

 Some of the most commonly asked questions about our program are listed below.
 Click on any of the links to explore the related areas in which you’re interested.